Leading employers know that education, skilling, and career mobility is key to their talent strategy.

 Tuition reimbursement

-Typically, the process for tuition reimbursement is as follows: An employee will pay for their education program initially, and upon completion (the definition of which differs by employer), the employer reimburses the employee for all — or some — of the cost.
+Typically, the process for tuition reimbursement is as follows: An employee will pay for their education program initially.
+Upon completion, the employer reimburses the employee for all — or some — of the cost.
+The definition of completion differs by employer.

 The process for tuition reimbursement is as follows: An employee will pay for their education program initially, and upon completion (the definition of which differs by employer), the employer reimburses the employee for all — or some — of the cost.